docsforadobe/after-effects-scripting-guide/docs/other/markervalue.md

 To associate a marker with a composition, set the MarkerValue object in the [CompItem.markerProperty](../items/compitem.md#compitem-markerproperty) property of the comp: `compObject.markerProperty.setValueAtTime(time, markerValueObject);`

-For information on the usage of markers see “Using markers” in After Effects Help.
+For information on the usage of markers see "Using markers" in After Effects Help.

 **Examples**

-- To set a **layer** marker that says “Fade Up” at the 2 second mark:
+- To set a **layer** marker that says "Fade Up" at the 2 second mark:

 > ```javascript
 > var myMarker = new MarkerValue("FadeUp");